 The length of time you use to decide the size of an average transaction for your business is not fixed, although we recommend it should be at least one month.
 Ideally, the average transaction value will relate to a single set of premises.
 If you have more than one set of premises within your registration you may decide to fix the transaction level either by individual location or by reference to all the transactions across the whole of your business, being aware of the transaction levels between different locations.

-Where the number of transactions to be checked exceeds 5% of your total transactions, you may limit the source of funds checks to the top 5% of transactions by value.
+Where the number of transactions to be checked exceeds 5 per cent of your total transactions, you may limit the source of funds checks to the top 5 per cent of transactions by value.

 Where funds have come from a bank account, you can take some re-assurance that the customer’s identity and personal details may have been checked by another regulated business in the UK or another country which is prepared to provide the customer with account facilities.
 However, you should not be satisfied just because the money has come from the customer’s bank account that the source of funds is lawful.

-Where you have any suspicion that the transaction relates to money laundering and/or terrorist financing you must send a suspicious activity report (SAR) to the Serious Organised Crime Agency (SOCA) and get consent from them to continue with the transaction.
+Where you have any suspicion that the transaction relates to money laundering and/or terrorist financing you must send a suspicious activity report (SAR) to the National Crime Agency (NCA) and get consent from them to continue with the transaction.
 If your suspicion is raised after the transaction is completed you must send a SAR at the earliest opportunity.
 Reporting before or reporting after the event, are not equal options which businesses can choose between.

 Depending on your business type there may be: